BeyondATC/BeyondATC_Wiki/docs/beginner-guide/preflight.md

 1. **ATIS information letter:** Note the letter in the ATIS broadcast.
 You need to communicate to ATC that you have this specific information.
 2. **Weather conditions:** Pay close attention to wind, clouds, temperature, and pressure.
 These factors affect your flight planning and operations.
-3. **Runway and tansition information:** Know which runway is in use and the transition level for accurate altitude assignments.
+3. **Runway and transition information:** Know which runway is in use and the transition level for accurate altitude assignments.

 ---